jjloomis/adobe-indesign-basics/creating-a-gradient.md

 # Creating a gradient

 1. Click the Swatches panel (on right) to expand it.
-2. Click the More drop down button (upper right) in the Swatches panel and select New Gradient Swatch.
+2. Click the More drop-down button (upper-right) in the Swatches panel and select New Gradient Swatch.
 3. In the Type drop down list select a Linear or Radial gradient.
-4. In the New Gradient Swatch control box, select a Stop Color under the Gradient Ramp.
+4. In the New Gradient Swatch control box, select a Stop Color (small box under the Gradient Ramp).
-5. With a Stop Color (small box under the Gradient Ramp) selected, set a color for it in the Stop Color area.
+5. With a Stop Color selected, set a color for it in the Stop Color area.
 Repeat this process for the other Stop Color.
 6. If necessary, change the center point of the gradient by clicking and dragging the diamond above the Gradient Ramp.
 7. In the Swatch Name field, name your gradient.
 8. When finished, click OK.